opendistro-for-elasticsearch/sql/docs/user/beyond/fulltext.rst

 Example 2
 ---------

-Both functions can be used in the following manner.
+Both functions can also accept single argument and be used in the following manner.

 SQL query::